yigitcukuren/mago/docs/tools/lexer-parser/command-reference.md

 ---
-title: Command Reference
+title: Lexer and parser command reference
+outline: deep
 ---

-# Command Reference
+# Command reference

 The `mago ast` command is a powerful inspection tool that tokenizes and parses a single PHP file, giving you insight into its lexical and syntactical structure.